gmdfalk/blockify/README.md

 - The blockify version: `blockify --version`.
 - If you suspect pulseaudio as culprit, the list of sinks: `pacmd list-sink-inputs | curl -F c=@- https://ptpb.pw`.

+Some wild stabs in the dark:
+* Blockify has two binaries. `blockify` (CLI) and `blockify-ui` (GUI).
+Make sure you're using the right one.
+* If blockify doesn't find a Spotify process, it won't start.
+* If there's already a blockify process running, it won't start.

 ## Known Issues
 - If Spotify is minimized to the system tray, ad detection will not work.
 - If Notifications are disabled, ad detection will not work.